python/steering-council/updates/2019-04-23_steering-council-update.md

 ## Mandate

-This section maps Steering Council (SC) activity and projects to the mandates listed in PEP 13.
+This section organizes Steering Council (SC) activity and projects using the mandates listed in PEP 13.

 ### Language